 Based on the Christian Bible, the Jehovah’s Witnesses faith is known for proselytizing and their expectations that the world soon will end.
 Then, the fulfillment of God’s kingdom will occur and Christ will return to rule.
 They also believe that, in the meantime, God demands unconditional obedience to the teachings of the Bible.

 Members of the Church devote time and energy to sharing their ideas with others.
 They do not vote, participate in politics or join interfaith groups.
 In terms of death, they believe that the soul waits, in an unconscious state, for resurrection to life.
 Most believers will be raised to an earthly paradise, but a selected few will rule with Christ in Heaven.

 Services take place in a funeral home or Kingdom Hall, the Jehovah’s Witnesses place of worship.
 There may or may not be an open casket.
 The Congregation Elder conducts the service and delivers a talk, which may be tape recorded.
-Cameras or video equipment, however, are not permitted.
+You should check with the Elder regarding the acceptability of cameras or video equipment, however, are not permitted.
 Guests who are not of this faith may participate in the service to the extent that they feel comfortable.
-At graveside, the scriptures are referenced and a prayer is read.
+At the graveside, the scriptures are referenced and a prayer is read.